On diffeomorphisms of even-dimensional discs: Background on representation theory

-\begin{definition}A $\Gamma$-representation is said to be \emph{$gr$-algebraic} if it admits a finite filtration such that the induced action of $\Gamma$ on the associated graded factors over $G$, and is algebraic as a $G$-representation.
-We let $\cat{Rep}^\mr{gr}(\Gamma)$ denote the category of $gr$-algebraic $\Gamma$-representations.\end{definition}
+\begin{definition}Fix an extension as above.
+A $\Gamma$-representation is said to be \emph{$gr$-algebraic} if it admits a finite filtration such that the induced action of $\Gamma$ on the associated graded factors over $G$, and is algebraic as a $G$-representation. \end{definition}

-The class of $gr$-algebraic $G$-representations is closed under subquotients and extensions, as well as tensor products and linear duals \cite[Lemma 2.5]{KR-WAlg}.
+The notion of $gr$-algebraicity depends on an implicit choice of extension.
+The class of $gr$-algebraic $\Gamma$-representations is closed under subquotients and extensions, as well as tensor products and linear duals \cite[Lemma 2.5]{KR-WAlg}.
 Under certain conditions, $gr$-algebraic representations are automatically algebraic:

-\begin{lemma} If $V$ is a $gr$-algebraic representation of $\Gamma$ on which the subgroup $J$ acts via automorphisms of finite order, then the action of $\Gamma$ on $V$ factors over $G$ and as a $G$-representation $V$ is algebraic. \end{lemma}
+\begin{lemma} If $V$ is a $gr$-algebraic $\Gamma$-representation on which the subgroup $J$ acts via automorphisms of finite order, then the action of $\Gamma$ on $V$ factors over $G$ and as a $G$-representation $V$ is algebraic. \end{lemma}

 \begin{proof} Since $V$ is $gr$-algebraic, elements of $J$ must act unipotently.
 But a unipotent endomorphism of finite order is trivial, so $J$ acts trivially and hence the $\Gamma$-action on $V$ factors through a $G$-action.
 As algebraic $G$-representations are semi-simple (by our standing assumption that $g \geq 2$), a $gr$-algebraic representation which factors over $G$ is algebraic. \end{proof}